Primary tabs

 The Department of Physics and other MPhil participating Departments contribute to the University of Cambridge's Postgraduate Open Day.

-The Postgraduate Virtual Open Day usually takes place at the end of October.
+The Postgraduate Virtual Open Day usually takes place in November.
 It is a great opportunity to ask questions to admissions staff and academics, explore the Colleges virtually, and to find out more about courses, the application process and funding opportunities.
 Visit the Postgraduate Open Day page for more details.

 Departments